When you’re learning to drive, the question of ‘automatic or manual?’ may come up in conversation.

 Many older automatic cars are also not as cost-friendly to run when it comes to repairs and fuel, and the upfront cost of the car might even be more.

-However, automatic lessons are often more expensive so it’s worth doing the maths before you make your decision.
+This means it could cost you more in lessons as you may need more.
+But, automatic lessons are often more expensive so it’s worth doing the maths before you make your decision.